This post may contain affiliate links. Please read our disclosure policy.

 - Using the same skillet (remove any burnt/black bits), continue to make the sauce.
 Melt butter and sauté onions and garlic until fragrant, then add bell peppers.

-- Create a well in your skillet and add cream, chicken broth, jerk seasoning, thyme sprigs, Italian seasoning, paprika, salt, and black pepper.
+- Create a well in your skillet and add cream, chicken broth, jerk marinade, thyme sprigs, Italian seasoning, paprika, salt, and black pepper.
 Bring to a simmer for about 5 minutes or until sauce starts to slightly thicken.
 Add in parmesan cheese and stir until incorporated.

 - Remove from heat and add pasta (a little at a time) and shrimp to sauce and stir to combine.
 Serve while hot, and enjoy!